 Most of the time, sanctions are effective.
-The impacts that sanctions give on listed individuals or countries can be very severe.
-However, the general effectiveness of economic sanctions is uncertain because it is very difficult to measure what sanction should be imposed.
+The impacts of sanctions on listed individuals or countries can be very severe.
+However, the general effectiveness of economic sanctions is uncertain because it is very difficult to measure what sanctions should be imposed.
 A recent study about sanctions shows that economic sanctions result in meaningful behavioral change in the targeted individuals or countries about 40% of the time.

 In practice, sanctions can take a variety of forms, including travel bans, asset freezes, arms embargoes, capital restraints, and foreign aid reductions.
 In addition, economic sanctions may also include various forms of trade barriers, tariffs, and restrictions on financial transactions.
 An embargo is similar but usually implies a more severe sanction, often with a direct no-fly zone or naval blockade.

 Economic sanctions can be forced independently by a single country or multilaterally by international organizations.
 Sanction measures include:

 - Trade sanctions – This sanction measure includes import controls for specific countries, regions or industries.

 - Travel restrictions – Officials, private citizens, and immediate family members may be denied travel access due to sanctioning jurisdictions.

 - Export controls – bar the supply of certain products, services, and intellectual properties to targeted countries or governments.
 Most restrictions include the sales of weapons and technology for military purposes.